d-shiri/rdp_monitor/README.md

 ## Usage
 Before running the application, ensure you have a .env file in the same directory as nct.exe.

+- Put py_server folder on your linux server, create python virtual environment for it and run once to make sure the database tables are created.
 - Refer to env_example for guidance on the format of the .env file.
 See `env_example` to see the `.env` format.
 To see how to use the tool, execute: